Frequently Asked Questions

 Please note that depending on the volume of information requested, there may be a fee payable.

-In most cases, if you are seeking information related to your own tax affairs, it is easier and quicker for you to contact the ATO directly.
+In most cases, if you are seeking information related to your own tax affairs, you should contact the ATO directly as we do not hold this information.

 If you have any concerns regarding the ways in which we have handled your information, you may lodge your complaint at [email protected].